National Space Trophy Winners

 Portrait by Pat Rawlings/SAIC.

-The first recipient of the National Space Trophy was Dr. Maxime A.
+The first recipient of the National Space Trophy was Maxime A.

 British Honduras, graduated from Louisiana State University, and served as an officer in the Navy submarine service during WWII.